chapmanbe/pyConTextNLP/README.rst

     ["can rule out","PROBABLE_NEGATED_EXISTENCE","","forward"],
     ["cannot be excluded","PROBABLE_NEGATED_EXISTENCE",r"""cannot\sbe\s((entirely|completely)\s)?(excluded|ruled out)""","backward"])

 The four parts are 1.
-The *literal* "can rule out", "cannot be excluded"
-2. The *Category* "PROBABLE\_NEGATED\_EXISTENCE" 3.
-An optional regular
-expression used to capture the literal in the text.
+The ``literal`` "can rule out", "cannot be excluded" 2.
+The ``category`` "PROBABLE\_NEGATED\_EXISTENCE" 3.
+The ``regular expression`` (optional) used to capture the literal in the text.
 If no regular expression is provided, a regular expression is generated literally from the literal.
-4. An optional rule.
-If the itemData is being used as a modifier, the rule states what direction the modifier operates in the
+4. The ``rule`` (optional).
+If the ``itemData`` is being used as a modifier, the rule states what direction the modifier operates in the sentence: current valid values are:
-sentence: current valid values are: "forward", the item can modify objects following it in the sentence; "backward", the item can modify objects preceding it in the sentence; or "bidirectional", the item can modify objects preceding and following it in the sentence.
+"forward", the item can modify objects following it in the sentence;
+"backward", the item can modify objects preceding it in the sentence; or "bidirectional", the item can modify objects preceding and following it in the sentence.

-For the criticalFinderGraph.py application, we defined *itemData* for the critical findings we wanted to identify in the text, for example pulmonary emboli and aortic dissections.
-These new *itemData* objects were defined in a file named critfindingItemData.py
+For the criticalFinderGraph.py application, we defined ``itemData`` for the critical findings we wanted to identify in the text, for example pulmonary emboli and aortic dissections.
+These new ``itemData`` objects were defined in a file named critfindingItemData.py

 ::